 Members are a subset of Supporters.
 As defined in the Rules, a Member is someone who has paid a current annual fee, and completed an Application to become a Member of the Association, which has been subsequently approved by the Board.
-Membership is a pre-requisite for becoming a Presenter, Board Member or being a volunteer in a Key Role.
+Membership is a pre-requisite for becoming a Presenter or Board Member.